Scroll Down To Order

 Let's Go beat the others 🙃

 You think I was born yesterday?
 I've been watching the World Cup Tournament since the mid-seventies, when I remember Beckenbauer, Tarantini, Cruyff, Mario Kempes and the great Pele before Messi was even born; when Pele came to the U.S. The U.S. Team led by manager Mauricio Pochettino, has a veteran U.S. World Cup team with extraordinary speed with a mix of speedier young men who if they play like the way they did on Sunday May 31, especially how Ricardo Pepi made a pass zinging with electricity to Christian Pulisic who ran down the left side with all his might, and make a center pass to Dest to score against Senegal, then watch out.
 Unlike the past, this team has depth, with the defensive formation described as a shape-shifting hybrid, as opposed to a simple 3-man backline.
 With the exception of the 2002 magical squad, the defense has usually been America’s weakest point.
 The U.S. 2002 team in Korea reached the quarterfinals under Bruce Arena.
 It may look if the U.S.A. advances from the first round in 2026, it may play Egypt, which would be nicer than nice.
-Sorry, it is not Egypt, it will be another team.
+Sorry, it was not Egypt, it was another team.

 Can it be said the team of ’26 be the team that surpasses the golden soccer team of 2002?